vala-lang/vala.vim/README.md

 ## Introduction

-This is a [Vim][vim] plugin that provides file detection, proper indentation, syntax highlighting and more for the [Vala programming language][vala].
+vala.vim is a [Vim][vim] plugin that provides file detection, proper indentation, syntax highlighting and more for the [Vala programming language][vala].

-It contains a Vim syntax, indent and ftdetect files for Vala.

 The base version has been imported directly from the [official site][vala-vim].